Which city is cheaper, Portofino or Corfu?

 Browsing through shops is a popular activity in Portofino.
 The quaint cobblestone streets are lined with high end boutiques that target the opulent jet-setter crowd that frequents Portofino.
 Much of the shopping is around Martiri dell'Olivetta Square.

-Corfu is an amazing family-friendly island to visit.
+As it has a large number of activities for kids, Corfu is a very family-friendly destination.
 Because it is so beautiful with amazing beaches, it makes an ideal destination for kids and adults.
 There are many places where kids can swim as well as a number of great activities for everyone.
 The whole family will enjoy glass bottom boat rides, horseback riding, and even a visit to the popular Hydropolis Waterpark.
 There are also a huge number of kid-friendly resorts around the island.

-Portofino is not the most family-friendly destination.
+Portofino is not always a place people visit with their families.
 The town has a picturesque setting and some beautiful pebbly beaches.
 It's fun for kids to run around the town, explore by kayak, or play in the waters edge.

-Corfu and Portofino are both fun to visit as a couple.
+Corfu and Portofino are both fantastic to visit as a couple.

 Corfu has so much to offer for a romantic couple's vacation.
 It's idyllic natural setting and stunning beaches make this a truly romantic island.
 It's a favorite honeymoon destination for newlyweds from around the world.
 There are luxury hotels and resorts that have spas, pools, and fine dining options.
 Whether you're looking for a place to relax or a more adventurous experience, you'll find it all here.